PrathamSharma-2811/Rag_app_ReactJS/Readme.md

 ### LangChain Community Modules
 - **Chroma**: A vector store used to store and retrieve document embeddings.
 - **PyPDFLoader**: Loads PDF documents.
+- **DirectoryLoader**: Loads the data .i.e, any text file and pdf in the specified director
 - **RecursiveCharacterTextSplitter**: Splits the document into manageable chunks for processing.

 ### LangChain Schema & Core